STEVEN PETERSON, Coordinator, email: email@example.com

-Prerequisite courses and provisional admission: Applicants who do not have necessary background, but otherwise meet the criteria for admission may be admitted provisionally and must make up any deficiencies in graduate courses in public administration noted in the letter of acceptance.
+Prerequisite courses and provisional admission: Applicants who do not have the necessary background, but otherwise meet the criteria for admission may be admitted provisionally and must make up any deficiencies in graduate courses in public administration noted in the letter of acceptance.
 Students who must make up deficiencies are considered to be provisionally admitted into the program.

-Provisionally admitted students are required to take some or all of the following preparatory courses: PADM 500 (Public Organization and Management), PADM 507 (Introduction to Public Policy Analysis), and PADM 510 (Organization Behavior).
+Provisionally admitted students are required to take some or all of the following prerequisite courses: PADM 500 (Public Organization and Management), PADM 507 (Introduction to Public Policy Analysis), and PADM 510 (Organization Behavior).
 In consultation with the program faculty members, the coordinator of the Ph.D. program makes the decisions on which prerequisite courses each student should be required to take.

 A student may remain in this temporary classification for a period of no longer than two semesters following admission.
-Upon successful completion of the preparatory courses noted in the letter (with at least a 3.5 grade-point average), the student will be removed from provisional status and be regularly enrolled.
+Upon successful completion of the prerequisite courses noted in the letter (with at least a 3.5 grade-point average), the student will be removed from provisional status and be regularly enrolled.
 The provisional status must be removed before a student takes his/her candidacy exam.

 PADM 570.
 Scope and Methods (3 credits):